-Valdez police officers work closely with the ABADE Mat-Su Drug Enforcement Team enforcing drug laws within the community of Valdez.
-The Valdez Police Department has 11 sworn officers that include one investigator and a uniformed officer with a drug enforcement trained canine.
-Over the past several years and with the assistance of the Mat-Su team, the Valdez Police Department has put together several large felony drug investigations that netted seizures of cash, vehicles and drugs.
+Valdez Police Officers work closely with the ABADE Mat-Su Drug Enforcement Team enforcing drug laws within the community of Valdez.
+Valdez Police Department has 11 sworn officers that include one Investigator as well as a uniformed officer with a drug enforcement trained canine.
+Over the past several years and with the assistance of the Mat-Su Team, Valdez Police have put together several large felony drug investigations that netted seizures of cash, vehicles and drugs.
 A recent trend for the community of Valdez is the dramatic increase in the distribution of diverted pharmaceuticals.
-Also, of note this year in Valdez was the discovery of the first methcathinone lab in the state of Alaska.
-2008 Overview The Valdez Police Department had nine cases where there was seizure of marijuana and that resulted in criminal charges.
-Two of these cases involved marijuana grows.
-There were five cases involving seizures of diverted pharmaceuticals that resulted in criminal charges.
-These pharmaceuticals included Methadone, Clonazepam, Morphine Sulfate, Adderall, Dronabinol, and Xanax.
+2009 Overview Valdez Police had (12) cases involving seizures of diverted pharmaceuticals that resulted in criminal charges or are forthcoming.
+These pharmaceuticals included Hydrocodone, Oxycontin, Endocet and Lortab.